-With the number of high-profile cyber attacks rising every year, a cyber security assessment is one of the most important investments your business can make in 2022.
+With the number of high-profile cyber attacks rising every year, a cyber security assessment is one of the most important investments your business can make.
 Hackers are exploiting security gaps in companies of all sizes and sectors to steal confidential data and information.
 Ransomware attacks in particular are increasingly making headlines, with cyber criminals demanding sometimes millions in payment before releasing the stolen data back to businesses.

 As businesses are increasingly reliant on technology, the threat landscape evolves, exposing IT environments to all new vulnerabilities.
 So how do you identify security gaps in your business?
 And how do you fix them?
 It all starts with a cyber security assessment.

-What is a cyber security assessment?
+What is involved in a cyber security assessment?

 A cyber security assessment is a core component of any data protection and risk management strategy.
 It provides your business with a deeper understanding of your current security posture.
 This understanding enables you to identify, control and mitigate all forms of cyber security risk.
 When you can pinpoint your potential security risks and vulnerabilities, you can then take the steps to remove these.